Man using laptop looks at credit card in his hand

 There are circumstances when a balance transfer credit card may not be worthwhile for you.
 For example, if you don’t think you can pay off the balance by the end of the intro period, you could end up paying more in interest and fees than if you had left the balance where it was.

-Another example would be if your current balance is small enough that you will likely pay it off in a few months.
+Another example would be if your current balance is small enough to pay off in a few months.
 In this case, the balance transfer fee on the 0% intro APR card could be more than the amount you would save in interest.

 Tips for using an intro 0% APR credit card